-- Output 1: Informing and educating consumers, licensees and other stakeholders - Output 2: Licensing, enforcing and monitoring of the real estate industry
+- Output 1: Informing and educating consumers, licensees and other stakeholders - Output 2: Licensing, enforcing and monitoring of the real estate industry.

-- Develop and leverage stakeholder relationships - Promote REA and settled.govt.nz to increase awareness
+- Develop and leverage stakeholder relationships - Promote understanding of REA and awareness of settled.govt.nz.

 Alignment of initiatives to strategy